-Team Picture Day - Basketball Tip-Off - January 8th (tentative based on current COVID-19 guidelines) at the Lewiston Club
+Team Picture Day - Basketball Tip-Off - January 6th at the Lewiston Orchards Club

 - Team shirts/uniforms will be given to coaches once they check in at the front counter on team picture day.
 Coaches will then distribute shirts/uniforms to players by size listed on roster and get team in line for team/individual pictures. - Distribute picture packet forms in your coach's packet at your parent meeting.